buzzm/WebF3/README.md

 `Accept` header as follows:
 * `application/json or ejson`:  A leading `[` will be emitted before the first doc and a trailing `]` emitted after the last doc.
 If no docs are created in the function, this becomes a valid array of length 0 i.e. `[]`.
-This means the caller must slurp/parse the entire response as a potentially large array and only then begin to operate on the individual items within.
+If an error occurs and a precise return cannot be determined (including length zero), the function may not emit `[]` at all.
+The caller must slurp/parse the entire response as a potentially large array and only then begin to operate on the individual items within.
 It also means that simple functions that emit a single doc are still always wrapped in